-Chloago.
-Dec.
-L.-"Kid" Leary, veteran safe blower, who is said to have stolen more than \$50,000 in his career, has been arrested after a determined resistance.
+Chicago, Dec.
+1.-"Kid" Leary, veteran safe blower, who is said to have stelen more than \$399,000 in his career, has been arrested after a determined resistance.
 Suspected of complicity in a recent safe-blowing in Chicago, and two bank rob-beries in Wisconsin, the police learned of the man's presence in the city.
-He was surprised while asleep th a rooming house and was unable to reach the wea-pons secreted in the beil for defense.
-Des-pite the threats and display af revolvers by the policemen Leary struggied until icemen Leary struggled until erpewered.
+He was surprised while asleep in a rooming house and was unable to reach the wea-pons secreted in the bed for defense.
+Des-pite the threats and display of revolvers by the policemen Leary struggled until overpowered.